 13 Things Every eCommerce Product Page Needs for More Conversions

-There’s no guarantee your visitors will buy anything once they get to your product pages.
-But it’s your job in building an ecommerce site to not give them any extra reasons to abandon it.
+There’s no guarantee that your visitors will buy anything once they get to your product pages.
+But it’s your job when building an ecommerce site to not give them any extra reasons to abandon it.

 In all honesty, I think the safest way to design an ecommerce product page is to start with a design and layout similar to an online retailer everyone already knows and trusts.

 I don’t particularly like the look of Amazon’s website.
 I think the type is too small, there’s way too much going on, and the quality of the descriptions and photos from the seller isn’t always great.
 That said, the actual structure of their product pages works well as it’s logically laid out and is consistently applied throughout the website.
 So, as we look at how to build ecommerce product pages for your WordPress site, I’d like to use this as a sort of wireframe.